 - The doughnut halves are baked when they spring back from a light touch.

-- Once baked remove the doughnut halves from the oven.
+- As soon as the doughnut halves are baked remove from the oven.

 - Carefully place each silicone mould on to a cooling rack.